etclark3/final_report/README.md

 - Do we need to put more focus on the types of contracts we offer for customers?

 # Data Dictionary:
+Decision Tree: To avoid overfitting, a max depth of 3 was used
+KNN: Using the 10 nearest neighbors of points within my data
+LR: Logistic regression model using default parameters

 # Planning (lay out your process through the data science pipeline):

-instructions or an explanation of how someone else can reproduce your project and findings (What would someone need to be able to recreate your project on their own?)

 # Findings, Recommendations, and Takeaways:
-Focusing on the 8 features help enhance the models
+Focusing on the 8 features help enhance the models ability to determine churn compared to using all features